Understanding LADWP Electric Rates in 2023 | Solar.com

 If you’re unhappy with your electricity bill, connect with an Energy Advisor to design a solar system to reduce your energy costs.

-The R-1A plan is a tiered rate schedule in which electricity charges vary based on the customer’s consumption throughout the billing period.
+The R-1A plan is a tiered rate schedule in which electricity charges vary based on your consumption throughout the billing period.
 It’s important to note that LADWP bills on a bi-monthly basis, so each billing period is two months.

-The idea behind tiered rates is that everyone is allotted a certain amount of electricity at a low price for essential needs like lighting, internet, refrigeration, and heating.
-But the more electricity you use, the more expensive it gets.
+The idea behind tiered rates is that everyone is allotted a certain amount of electricity at a low price for essential needs like lighting, internet, refrigeration, and climate control.
+But the more electricity you use, the more expensive it gets — especially in the summer.

 LADWP Rate Tiers (based on bi-monthly consumption)